-The DAC recommends that Friends of Recovery (FORA) be awarded \$60,000; this is a return to 2020 funding level, following a standard 6% decrease across applicants in 2021 due to reduced tax collections.
-FORA provides support to participants at the Oxford Houses of Johnson County to live productive, meaningful lives in recovery from substance abuse.
+The DAC recommends that Friends of Recovery (FORA) be awarded \$60,000, level funding with 2022.
+FORA requested a significant increase in funding to partially support a Recovery Center in Johnson County, where it would provide expanded case management, relapse prevention and support, and other services; the DAC has requested additional information, including a business plan, other partners, and sustainability plan prior to recommending funding for that project.
+Currently, FORA provides support to participants at the Oxford Houses of Johnson County to live productive, meaningful lives in recovery from substance abuse.
 Oxford Houses are self-sustaining, democratically run, transitional homes.
 Participants include adults who are experiencing homelessness or in danger of homelessness, individuals with mental health challenges, and adults recently released from incarceration.
 FORA's program includes case management, which is intended to reduce effects of trauma, including PTSD, among substance using individuals.
 FORA utilizes a peer mentorship model (alumni or current residents) to help newly-recovering residents.
-In 2021, FORA provided extensive support for residents seeking rental assistance through the Kansas Emergency Rental Assistance program, providing more units of service in the first half of 2021 than in all of 2020 and hiring 3 new outreach coordinators.
-FORA seeks to expand current case management, relapse prevention and support, and begin offering a full range of recovery services for clients in one location at a Recovery Café.
+In 2021 and 2022, FORA provided extensive support for residents seeking rental assistance through the Kansas Emergency Rental Assistance program and hiring additional outreach coordinators.

 Results Projected: The goal of the program is to increase awareness, positive activities, self-efficacy, and skill building with a Recovery Center model to allow those in recovery to remain alcohol and drug free.
 Participants will see improved recovery outcomes in the form of reduced relapse rate (6% in 2021 as compared to Oxford House national average of 21.9% and general population relapse rate of 40-60% as documented by the 2018 study by the National Institute on Drug Abuse), 90% will obtain and maintain employment, and clients will have successful reintegration through case management and additional training.
-FORA will open 2 new houses in Johnson County in 2022.
-During 2022, FORA anticipates serving approximately 978 Johnson County participants.
+FORA will open 2 new houses in Johnson County in 2023.
+During 2023, FORA anticipates serving approximately 960 Johnson County participants.